Gavrik Losey

+Gavrik Losey (born 1938) is an American-born participant in various aspects of filmmaking including producer and production manager.

 Gavrik was born in New York, the son of film director Joseph Losey and fashion designer Elizabeth Hawes.
 He attended the Little Red School House in Manhattan, Poughkeepsie Day School in Poughkeepsie, and high school in New Jersey.
 After graduating, he travelled with his blacklisted father to England where he attended University College London.